L0LeR/Tazik-Decompiler/README.md

 # TazikDecompiler

-**pretty useless and one time maybe will be usefull** if you want to get `.cs` files from C# compiled `.dll` files. (expect obfuscated one's because you will get same classes but code will be messy)
+**pretty useless and one time maybe will be useful** if you want to get `.cs` files from C# compiled `.dll` files. (expect obfuscated one's because you will get same classes but code will be messy)

 > No magic, just [ICSharpCode.Decompiler](https://github.com/icsharpcode/ILSpy) doing the job.